Current Job Opportunities

 Facilitate and/or co-facilitate on-site psycho-educational support groups for students at Title I schools in collaboration with Communities In Schools of Central Texas.

 Facilitate and/or co-facilitate support and/or process groups provided at Out Youth’s drop-in center and/or as offered by the Transgender Wellness program.

-Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned to in-school groups in conjunction with Clinical Director.
+Coordination and oversight of co-facilitators, including graduate student social work and/or counseling interns, assigned to in-school and drop-in center groups in conjunction with Clinical Director.
 Provide effective and timely coaching, feedback and intervention to co-facilitators as needed.
-Plan activities for group and individual supervision of co-facilitators.

 Prepare and submit regular and timely documentation of services as required by funders, Communities In Schools, and the Clinical Director.

-Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services on behalf of Out Youth.
+Perform other activities and duties as directed by Clinical Director, including but not limited to providing additional clinical or social services.

 Arrange and receive clinical supervision as required by licensure, if applicable.

 Schedule will be determined in coordination with the Clinical and Social Services Director.
 At least one weeknight OR daytime weekend hours will be required.
 However, given the part-time nature of this position, we can provide significant flexibility based upon the needs of the candidate when determining the overall schedule.